wenjietee/food-nomad/README.md

 - On edit recipe, ingredients will not formatted properly in the form.
 If saved, it will be one unformatted string.

+- On delete food, when deleting from the bottom, the top item is removed instead.

 ## Screenshots

 ---